Do I need to name a beneficiary for my HSA?

 Am I required to list my spouse as the beneficiary if I am married?

 You may choose whomever you want to be the beneficiary of your HSA; however, only spousal beneficiaries are able to preserve the tax advantages upon a spouse's death.
+If you wish to designate someone other than your spouse as your primary beneficiary and you live in a common law, community property, or marital property state, you will need to complete the Spousal Consent section when you submit your Designation of Beneficiaries Form.

 - Make tax-free distributions from the HSA for qualified medical expenses.